 The Dell UltraSharp U2720Q is the best MacBook Pro monitor for most people.
 This 27-inch Dell monitor is a great all-rounder with a beautiful 4K display perfect for photo editing, watching movies, and more.
 It also provides plenty of ports, including Thunderbolt 3 and HDMI ports, so you can connect to virtually any MacBook Pro model without any problems.

-How to consider things when buying a monitor for Mac?
+How to consider things when buying a monitor for a Mac?

 The HDMI port also supports easy connection with MacBook Pro, Mac mini, and Mac Pro models.
 Most of the latest Mac devices are designed with an HDMI 1.4 connection option that can handle 4K displays and Ultra HD displays at 24Hz and 30Hz ratings respectively.
 HDMI 2.0, on the other hand, provides a 4K display connection while handling a 60Hz output.